 Symptoms of teething in toddlers.

 While toddler teething is nothing new.
 There are signs of teething that are first noted .
 When these occur ,you will immediately know that your baby is experiencing teething symptoms.
-These first signs include; chewing on everything, bitting nipples while breastfeeding.
+These first signs include; a runny nose , chewing on everything, bitting nipples while breastfeeding.
 When you see your baby behaving like this just know that they are experiencing teething symptoms.

 How many teeth should a toddler have?.